lewisb42/heavy-meta/README.md

 # Writing Meta-tests

+You are strongly encouraged to read up on [JMockit's fake objects](https://jmockit.github.io/tutorial/Faking.html) before proceeding!

 ## Scope and limitations

 What this is not: a general framework for evaluating the quality of student-written unit tests.
 This is a Hard Problem.
 I know, because I spent several years banging my head against it, to no avail.
 So if you came here looking for that, sorry not sorry.